jjiadtgy/o2_spark_k8s/k8sOperator/_main.md

 # Where are & Who manage the operators ?

-- Operator are managed by the technology used contributors because they know the specifics
+- Operator are managed by the technology used contributors because they know the business logic
 - Open source operators on [Operator Hub](https://operatorhub.io/)

 ![img_3.png](img_3.png)